 Surely goodness and mercy will follow me all the days of my life, and I shall dwell in the house of the Lord forever.

 Prayer: Lord, thank you that your goodness and mercy will follow me all the days of my life!
 Whether I am in a dark valley or on a mountaintop of victory, I am filled with good things from the table of your abundance.
 With a humble heart of gratitude, I give you praise and thanksgiving.

 Thank you that you have prepared a special place for me in heaven.
 You have said in your Word that you will go to prepare a place for me (John 14:3).
 I praise you that one day I will see you face to face, and I will spend eternity with you forever.
 Amen.

-Here is a printable prayer based on Psalm 23.
+Here is a printable version of this prayer based on Psalm 23.
 Feel free to download it by clicking on the highlighted link below!
-There are also blank prayer pages where you can write your own prayer based on Psalm 23 in the blank spaces on the other pages of this download.
-Get the free printable below!
+There are also blank prayer pages where you can write your own prayer based on Psalm 23.
+Get the free printables below!

 More Scriptures on Praying for Guidance and Wisdom

 Here are other Scriptures you can turn into prayers for guidance in your life as you seek the Lord as your Shepherd each day:

 But when he, the Spirit of truth, comes, he will guide you into all the truth.
 He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.
 (John 16:13)